Interlace Project

 Social innovations are new social practices that aim to meet needs in a way that is more effective, efficient, or sustainable than existing solutions.
 In other words, they are new ways of thinking, doing, and being from which social change emerges.

 Design for Social Innovation (DSI) is a practice that aims to tackle complex societal problems by making new social innovations more probable, effective, long-lasting, and scalable.
-In addition to a focus on positive impact rather than profit, projects and initiatives are not client-driven and typically involve a diverse range of stakeholders with differing goals and perspectives.
 The ultimate aim is to meet social needs, as well as catalyze systematic, scalable change (Holtgrewe & Millard, 2018).

 Platforms for Design for Social Innovation